auriorx/pokemart-auto-redeemer/README.md

+*This application is no longer supported.
+A simpler version of the auto redeemer is available [here](https://github.com/auriorx/ptcgo-auto-redeemer-simple).*

 # Pokémart Auto Redeemer
 This package contains the source for an application you can use to insert Pokémon Trading Card Game Online (PTCGO) codes automatically.